saikyun/kickstart-sdl/README.md

 1. Open an Admin PowerShell by opening Windows Start Menu, search for `Windows PowerShell`, right click and click "Start as Administrator"
 2. In the new Admin shell run: `Set-ExecutionPolicy RemoteSigned`
 3. Close the Admin shell

-### Prerequisites

-* Git
-* Visual Studio Build Tools
-* SDL2 dev files

-If you want to automatically install everything, follow the next section.

 ### Install Git and Visual Studio Build Tools